Zayn Malik Will Be Relieved To Learn That Harry Styles Reportedly Wants To Be The Mysterious One [Opinion]

 “In terms of me being described as the mysterious one, that was put on me as a stigma because I didn’t get the chance to speak as much.
 The other boys’ personalities were much more forward.
 They would answer the questions.”

 Harry Styles and Zayn Malik are both wildly talented, creative, and handsome young men.
 Zayn and Harry are both perfectionists in their work and want nothing more than for their work to be authentic.
-However a recording artist’s public image is important in the music business, and there is a need to define one’s self.
+However, a recording artist’s public image is important in the music business, and there is a need to define one’s self.

 Zayn Malik eventually owned the mysterious label, along with a so-called bad boy image, which eventually worked to his advantage.
 Zayn Malik recently told Vanity Fair he might actually be mysterious.